openbsd/xenocara/lib/mesa/docs/envvars.rst

 .. envvar:: MESA_DISK_CACHE_SINGLE_FILE

-   if set to 1, enables the single file Fossilize DB on-disk shader cache implementation instead of the default multi-file cache implementation.
-This implementation reduces the overall disk usage by the shader cache and also allows for loading of precompiled cache DBs via :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS` or :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS_DYNAMIC_LIST`.
+   if set to 1, enables the single file Fossilize DB on-disk shader cache implementation instead of the default Mesa-DB cache implementation.
+This implementation allows for loading of precompiled cache DBs via :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS` or :envvar:`MESA_DISK_CACHE_READ_ONLY_FOZ_DBS_DYNAMIC_LIST`.
 This implementation does not support cache size limits via :envvar:`MESA_SHADER_CACHE_MAX_SIZE`.
 If :envvar:`MESA_SHADER_CACHE_DIR` is not set, the cache will be stored in ``$XDG_CACHE_HOME/mesa_shader_cache_sf`` (if that variable is set) or else within ``.cache/mesa_shader_cache_sf`` within the user's home directory.

+.. envvar:: MESA_DISK_CACHE_MULTI_FILE

+   if set to 1, enables the multi file on-disk shader cache implementation instead of the default Mesa-DB cache implementation.
+   This implementation increases the overall disk usage.
+   If :envvar:`MESA_SHADER_CACHE_DIR` is not set, the cache will be stored in ``$XDG_CACHE_HOME/mesa_shader_cache`` (if that variable is set) or else within ``.cache/mesa_shader_cache`` within the user's home directory.

 .. envvar:: MESA_DISK_CACHE_READ_ONLY_FOZ_DBS